Yantai: Education

-It houses a Korean international school, Korean School in Yantai.
+Yantai also houses a Korean international school, Korean School in Yantai.
+From 1881 to 1951, Chefoo School, a missionary school established to educate foreign children, was operated.

-Chefoo School previously educated foreign children.

-Transport
+Transportation

 Yantai Penglai International Airport provides scheduled flights to major airports in China as well as Seoul, Osaka, and Hong Kong.
 The Lancun–Yantai railway ends at Yantai.

 The Qingrong Intercity Railway, the first intercity high-speed railway in Shandong Province, has been put into operation, cutting the travel time of the fastest train from Qingdao to Yantai from about 4 hours and 30 minutes to about 1 hour and 15 minutes.